If you want to sound cool in Korean in 2017, then you’ve come to the right place!

 26. 뭥미 – What the heck / What is it?

-This is a purposeful typo of 뭐임, which means “what is this?”
+This is a purposeful typo of 뭐임, which means “what is this?” or “what the heck“.
 When you are typing fast, you can easily input characters in the wrong order, and this internet slang rose out of this common misspelling!
 However, it still retains the same meaning!
 When you see something you are unsure of, you can say “이게 뭥미?”

 27. 레알 – Real/Really